metacraft-labs/nimbus-eth2/dvt-keystore-specification.md

 This document describes a format for securely storing either:

-- a BLS12-381 partial secret key (key share), generated for usage within a DVT squad for threshold signing
+- a BLS12-381 partial secret key (key share), generated for usage within a DVT cluster for threshold signing
 - detailed log of the progress of the distributed key generation (DKG) protocol while the key share is being generated
 - configuration that utilize remote signers in various threshold signing scenarios

-The format can store also all supplementary information needed by DVT squad consensus protocols.
+The format can store also all supplementary information needed by DVT cluster consensus protocols.

 # Abstract